Rohit8983/AI-Permission-Abuse-Detector/README.md

 Once the backend is running, go to the extension **Settings tab** and make sure the Backend Server URL is set to `https://ai-permission-abuse-detector.onrender.com/docs#/`.
 The extension will automatically use the AI backend for all future analyses.

-> The backend only runs on your own machine.
-No data is ever sent to external servers.

 ---